vikashinnamuri/quikwink-digital-spark-main/README.md

-# Quikwink Digital Solutions
+# Quickwink Digital Solutions

 ## About This Project

-Quikwink is a modern tech company that specializes in AI solutions and custom software development.
-This repository contains the code for the Quikwink marketing website.
+Quickwink is a modern tech company that specializes in AI solutions and custom software development.
+This repository contains the code for the Quickwink marketing website.

 ## Project Features